yunastras/cuny-cs-starter/README.md

 1. Make changes to your files
 2. Save your work using **File > Save**
 3. Open Source Control panel using **View > Source Control**
-4. Write a commit message
+4. Write a commit message summarizing the changes
 5. Click **Commit**
 6. Click **Sync Changes**